Am I considered an international student?

 What are the differences between a domestic (U.S. citizen) application and an international application?

 All undergraduate applicants use the same application and submit the same admissions materials.
-There are three differences for international students:
+However, there are three differences for international students:

 An English-language proficiency test may be required.
-It can be waived under certain circumstances (described below).
+However, it can be waived under certain circumstances (described below).

 Certification of finances is required.

-Transfer student applicants with international transfer credit (college or university credit completed after high school outside the United States) are required to submit a course-by-course evaluation of their coursework from foreign universities and official course descriptions.
+Transfer student applicants with international transfer credit (college or university credit completed after high school outside the United States) must submit a course-by-course evaluation of their coursework from foreign universities and official course descriptions.

 Do I need to take an English language proficiency test?

 All international applicants are required to take the TOEFL, IELTS, or Duolingo English test unless they meet one of the following waiver requirements: